-- Real property taxes increased by \$1,323,670.
-The voter approved tax levy increase was 0.83%, and was within the tax cap. - Other tax items include the reimbursements received under the School Tax Relief Reimbursement Program ("STAR").
+- Real property taxes increased by \$3,961,566.
+The voter approved tax levy increase was 2.98%, and was within the tax cap. - Other tax items include the reimbursements received under the School Tax Relief Reimbursement Program ("STAR").
 The STAR program provides tax relief to homeowners through State reimbursement to the District.
-Payments in lieu of taxes ("PILOTS") are also included within this category. - Unrestricted State sources (aid) increased by \$1,673,007 as a result of increased foundation aid and one-time payments of E-rate and BOCES aid related to technology projects from summer 2016.
+Payments in lieu of taxes ("PILOTS") are also included within this category.
+PILOT payments increased this year due to additional properties being included within the program. - Unrestricted State sources (aid) increased by \$251,506 as a result of increased foundation aid.